-6 The authority can be the nation which requested the evaluation, the LN Commander or NCS a.
-After the decision is made to evaluate a MMU or a Medical System it is the LE's responsibility to insure that timelines are respected and/or adapted to the actual situation of the MMU or Medical System.
+1. After the decision is made to evaluate a MMU or a Medical System it is the LE's responsibility to ensure that timelines are respected and/or adapted to the actual situation of the MMU or Medical System.
 Agreed timelines will be stated in tailored STANAG 2560 Evaluation of NATO Medical Treatment Facilities.
 No later than: